letoram/durden/README.md

 modify gconf.lua (or the corresponding database- fields if it has already been created and updated with all the keys) to disable 'display\_simple'.

+Simple display mode disables some other features as well, e.g. orientation swap, recording / sharing and others.

-While somewhat buggy, one might also want to try out mouse\_mode = "native".
+While somewhat buggy, one might also want to try out mouse\_mode = "native" where cursor drawing is treated outside the normal rendering pipeline.
+This may make the cursor feel more 'smooth' (but at the same time can't be used as an indicator for slowdowns in the rendering pipeline that might be relevant to investigate)

 Extensions
 =====
-The above featureset mostly covers what would be useful from a tiling DE perspective, but given the relative minimal effort in adding features that would allow mimicking other DEs ('start' button, dock, control panel, ..)
- -- some extension scripts and support is planned but not currently implemented (likely to be drop:able into a plugins folder that globbed / scanned on load With some minimal hook api).
+The above featureset mostly covers what would be useful from a tiling DE perspective, but given the relative minimal effort in adding features that would allow mimicking other DEs ('start' button, dock, control panel, ..) -- some extension scripts and support is planned but not currently implemented (likely to be drop:able into a plugins folder that globbed / scanned on load With some minimal hook api).

 ### start button, popup, control panel
-traverse the window / target menus and convert to a popup- / settings style layout
+While the status/etc. bar code should probably be replaced with a more flexible system for adding dynamic bars and attachment points, adding a clickable button to work like the normal windows-style start menu should be an easy thing.

+The menu-code that uses the lbar currently could trivially be switched over to use such popup-menu style navigation, though some icon field may need to be added.

 ### widgets
-widgets, allow arcan lwa connections with a custom GUID to be attached to fixed- size dock slots and have them auto-launch on startup and a config- key for finding in the normal target database.
-Work like the little dockapps in WindowMaker.
+Sweep the database at launch for a specific tag and launch them all at startup, attaching to a fixed size docklet "WindowMaker/NeXTStep style" or as part of the global/target menu screen.

 ### content preview in browser
 extending lbar to support dynamic asynch- content loading for associating